inexorgame-obsolete/inexor-flex/plugins/README.md

 exports['@routable'] = true;
 ```

+Your routes will be made available at `flex:flexport/api/plugins/yourpluginname/(...)` in which case `(...)` is an isolated router object that you prepared.

 # Testing considerations
-When you bootstrapped your module in `plugins` the full `flex` [testing toolchain](README.md#testing) is available for your module as well.
+When you bootstrapped your module in `plugins` the full `flex` [testing toolchain](/README.md#testing) is available for your module as well.

 # TODO

-- [ ] prefix routes with their plugin name
+- [x] prefix routes with their plugin name
-- [ ] prefixing will add a namespace security, that prevents overriding
+- [x] prefixing will add a namespace security, that prevents overriding
 - [ ] add a possibility to interact with instance trees